 The report also found that a graying work force can be an asset to organizations, with older workers serving as mentors, subject matter experts, customer service representatives, and more.
 In addition, they can continue with their traditional roles with some minor adaptations.
 At BMW, for example, the German-based car company is adapting its manufacturing methods to accommodate older workers.
 So far, results are positive: Productivity is up and costs of the changes are low.

 So, as President Obama prepares to join the budget debate on Wednesday afternoon, he need not be afraid of those “awful” entitlements – if, that is, he puts forward public policy that considers America’s aging population as a source of wealth creation.
-What's very clear is this: The country that figures out how to treat its aging population as a source of economic opportunity will win the 21st century’s competitiveness race.
+The country that figures out how to treat its aging population as a source of economic opportunity will win the 21st century’s competitiveness race.

 Visit the Age and Reason home page.